-US Ambassador says speaker has right to his opinion - Guyana Chronicle
+US Ambassador says Speaker has right to his opinion - Guyana Chronicle

 –doesn’t feel the US was targeted in comment

-UNITED States Ambassador to Guyana Nicole Theriot has said she does not believe recent remarks by Speaker of the National Assembly Manzoor Nadir were a target, noting that he is entitled to express his opinion.
+UNITED States Ambassador to Guyana, Nicole Theriot, has said that she does not view the Speaker of the National Assembly, Manzoor Nadir’s recent comments as a target, as he is entitled to express his opinion.

 Nadir during an address on Tuesday, had defended the functioning of the 13th Parliament, rejecting what he described as “lies” and “vitriol” from sections of the opposition and media on pronouncing the National Assembly as non-functioning.